AnalogThinker/MRV-LX-Configurator/README.md

 show port async 1 users
 ```

+The output area is grouped with the read-only controls and kept separate from configuration results.

 ### Live SSH activity

 - Displays commands sent to the MRV and output received from the MRV.
 - Shows connection, busy, idle, and error states.
 - Handles MRV paged output automatically.
+- Advances each distinct pager prompt once and stops when the final CLI prompt appears.
+- Includes a pager safety limit to prevent runaway input.
-- Normalizes terminal line endings for readable multiline output.
+- Normalizes CR, LF, and CRLF terminal line endings into readable multiline output.
 - Buffers character-by-character SSH output into readable blocks.
-- Removes ANSI screen-control sequences and terminal bell characters from the activity display.
+- Removes ANSI screen-control sequences and terminal bell characters from the browser activity display.
-- Retains an extended event history for troubleshooting.
+- Retains extended backend and browser event history for troubleshooting.

 ### Raw terminal

-An xterm.js terminal is available as an advanced/manual escape hatch.
+An xterm.js terminal remains available as an advanced/manual escape hatch.
 The terminal uses a separate SSH connection from the application control channel.

 ## SSH architecture

-The MRV LX firmware has an unusual SSH limitation: only the first interactive process channel on an SSH transport receives a complete, functional CLI session.
+The tested MRV LX firmware only initializes the first interactive process channel on an SSH transport as a complete, functional CLI session.

 The application therefore uses the following architecture: